AlexArevaloArenas/AlexArevaloArenas.github.io/projects/nuevas-vistas.md

 The Problem: Early iterations felt passive.
 I discovered that limiting player agency too severely led to apathy.

 The Solution: I shifted focus toward active engagement.
-I found that players stayed grounded when narrative fragments felt like pieces of a puzzle they were actively solving, similar to the engagement found in "puzzle films."
+I found that players stayed grounded when narrative fragments felt like pieces of a puzzle they were actively solving, similar to the engagement found in puzzle films.

 **Balancing Abstract Narrative with Immersion**

 The Problem: While the photos provided realism, the text was initially too abstract.
-This created a "surrealist detachment" that pulled players out of the emotional core of the story.
+This pulled players out of the emotional core of the story.

-The Solution: I refined the text to ground the surreal elements in the physical reality of the photography, ensuring the player felt "present" in the scene even when the themes were complex.
+The Solution: I refined the text to ground the surreal elements in the physical reality of the photography, ensuring the player felt present in the scene even when the themes were complex.

 #### Key Takeaways